 - Improve the Decision-Making of the Doctor: The data obtained is easily compared and interpreted by the doctor to improve the life of the patient.

 - Early Diagnosis: Wearable devices quickly assist in identifying any illness early.

 - Information Registry: Patient Healthcare Management Software stores (PHMS) real-time details and briefly prepares a medical history that medical professionals may use.

 - Patient Monitoring: With wearable devices, patient monitoring in real-time is simple.

 The Future of Wearables Devices:

 - The wearables can be used to help monitor surgical recovery.
-With wearable devices that track heart rate, range of motion, ability to climb stairs, and pain patient sensation level, surgical patients can be sent home.
+With wearable technology in healthcare that track heart rate, range of motion, ability to climb stairs, and pain patient sensation level, surgical patients can be sent home.
 Using wearables along with patient-generated questionnaire data would provide doctors with more knowledge about how to best understand the particular recovery time of each patient.